 An UNDERinsured motorist is someone who just doesn’t have enough car insurance to pay for the damages of an accident.
 An underinsured driver may just have the legal minimum of liability coverage for their car insurance.
-While that may legally give them insurance coverage, the liability limits of minimum requirement car insurance are rarely enough to help cover your medical bills or damage to your actual car.
+While that may legally give them insurance coverage, the liability limits of minimum requirement car insurance may not be enough to help cover your medical bills.

 Will my insurance cover a hit-and-run?

-Say someone hits your bumper in a parking lot or scrapes the side of your car when they’re pulling out of a parking space, or just slams into the side of your car and takes off.
+Say someone slams into the side of your car and takes off.
 In cases like these, you have no way of contacting the driver, nor getting ahold of their insurance (unless you’re a mind reader).
 So, in insurance terms, you were hit by an uninsured motorist and could get help from your UM/UIM coverage.